recursivetree/docs/docs/developer_guides/development_tips.md

 this is not possible the other way around.
 The seat core can run without any plugin.
 This implies that the plugin can have a relation pointing from a plugin model to a core model, but not the other way around.

 In SeAT, there is a system of injectable relations that helps with this.
-In short, to any model extending from `\Seat\Services\Models\ExtensibleModel`, you can attack relations similar to how you attach observers.
+In short, to any model extending from `\Seat\Services\Models\ExtensibleModel`, you can attach relations similar to how you attach observers.

 First, you create a model extension class containing the relations you want to add to the base model.
 This extension class should extend from the base model.